-Atrovent HFA (ipratropium bromide HFA) Inhalation Aerosol is an oral inhalation medicine used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
+Atrovent HFA (ipratropium bromide HFA) inhalation aerosol is an oral inhalation medicine.
+It is used to treat chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.1

 Atrovent is part of a class of drugs for COPD called anticholinergic bronchodilators.
-There are long-acting and short-acting anticholinergics bronchodilators; Atrovent HFA is the short-acting type.
-Atrovent HFA is usually used to treat COPD patients who have breathing symptoms sometimes, but not all of the time.
+There are long-acting and short-acting anticholinergics bronchodilators.
+Atrovent HFA is the short-acting type.
+Atrovent HFA is often used to treat people with COPD who have breathing symptoms sometimes but not all of the time.1

-Atrovent HFA is a maintenance therapy for COPD and is not used for treating COPD flare-ups that have already started.
+Atrovent HFA is a maintenance therapy for COPD.
+It is not used for treating COPD flare-ups that have already started.
 Rescue inhalers should be used for symptoms that are very severe and need relief very quickly.1

 What are the ingredients in Atrovent HFA?

-The active ingredient in ATROVENT HFA is ipratropium bromide (as the monohydrate).
+The active ingredient in Atrovent HFA ipratropium bromide.1

 How does Atrovent HFA work?

-As an anticholinergic drug, Atrovent HFA helps to treat COPD symptoms by helping the muscles that surround the airways to stay relaxed.
-COPD can cause irritation in the lungs that makes those muscles tighten up, which can make COPD breathing symptoms worse.
+As an anticholinergic drug, Atrovent HFA helps to treat COPD symptoms by relaxing the muscles that surround the airways.
+COPD can cause irritation in the lungs that makes those muscles tighten up.
+This can make COPD breathing symptoms worse.1

-For most COPD patients, the medicine in Atrovent HFA starts improving lung function within about 15 minutes.
-Atrovent HFA takes about three times longer than albuterol to start working.
-For this reason, it is not recommended for use as a rescue inhaler.
+In most cases, the medicine in Atrovent HFA starts improving lung function in about 15 minutes.
+Atrovent HFA takes about 3 times longer than albuterol to start working.
+For this reason, it is not recommended for use as a rescue inhaler.1

 What are the possible side effects of Atrovent HFA?